 Native to central and southeastern United States, this deciduous, suckering tree is now found in all states except Alaska and Hawaii.
 It is very easily grown, accepts even the poorest soils, and happily colonizes railway sidings and roadsides.
-Black locust is a medium sized tree and can be somewhat untidy in appearance but has attractive creamy-white, fragrant flowers that are borne in pendulous clusters up to 8” long in late spring.
+Growing 20-100′ tall, black locust has a straight trunk and rope-like dark gray bark.
+Although it can be somewhat untidy in appearance it has attractive creamy-white, fragrant flowers that are borne in pendulous clusters up to 8” long in late spring.
 Flat, purple-brown seed pods 4-5” mature in fall, turn brown, and persist into winter.
 The dull blue-green leaves have a pair of short spines at their base, are 6-14” long, and pinnately compound with up to 23 leaflets.
 Fall coloration is dull yellow and not attractive.
-The trunk is straight with rope-like dark gray bark. creamy-white, fragrant flowers that are borne in pendulous clusters up to 8” long in late spring.
 A good tree for a difficult site but should be used with great caution because it can be invasive.

 Type: Deciduous tree

 Outstanding Features: Flowers and very hard, durable wood (excellent for fence posts)

 Form: Upright, narrow crown with greatest width at top

 Growth Rate: Rapid when young, moderate with age

 Bloom: Very fragrant, creamy white flowers are produced in pendant racemes 8” long in spring.

 Soil: Prefers fertile moist soil but tolerates considerably less including VERY poor, dry, sandy or gravelly soil.